 The Gravity Borax Method (GBM) of Sustainable Au Ore Processing

-The GBM was developed by AS miners in Benguet, Philippines on the island of Luzon in the 1900’s, and more recently introduced to ASG miners by Scientists conducting Hg-amalgamation vs. the GBM competitions, and is used collectively by approximately 30,000 ASG miners in Bolivia, Philippines, Tanzania, Indonesia, Zimbabwe, Sudan Africa, and Kenya consistently reporting 3 (three) times more Au safely recovered, and up to 5 (five) times more Au recovered by miners in Bolivia without producing toxic tailings wastes providing these miners incentive to immediately switch from using Hg.
+The GBM was developed by AS miners in Benguet, Philippines on the island of Luzon in the 1900’s, and more recently introduced to ASG miners by Scientists conducting mercury-amalgamation vs. the GBM competitions, and is used by approximately 30,000 ASG miners collectively in Bolivia, the Philippines, Tanzania, Indonesia, Zimbabwe, Sudan Africa, and Kenya consistently reporting 3 (three) times more Au safely recovered, and up to 5 (five) times more Au recovered by miners in Bolivia without producing toxic tailings wastes providing these miners incentive to immediately switch from using mercury ("Hg").

 This is happening today in Bolivia.